When a married couple begins the divorce process and they have kids together, child support will also be a major element of the settlement.

 Your child support arrangement will depend on your unique situation.
 Each state’s rules differ, and the court may also make unique specifications in the child support agreement.

-How Do the Courts Calculate Child Support in Pennsylvania and New Jersey?
+How the Courts Calculate Child Support in Pennsylvania and New Jersey

 In the 1980s, Congress passed federal laws regarding child support.
 For example, they ordered states to establish guidelines for determining the base amount of support.
 These laws came into effect due to beliefs that child support payments were too low.
 The government also recognized that payments varied too much for similar circumstances, which caused confusion and complaints.